tasket/wyng-backup/README.md

 `--sparse`

-The sparse mode can be used with the `receive` command to intelligently overwrite an existing local volume so that only the differences between the local and archived volumes will be fetched from the archive and written to the local volume.
-This results in reduced remote disk and network usage while receiving at the expense of some extra CPU usage on the local machine, and also uses less local disk space when snapshots are a factor (implies '--sparse-write`).
+The sparse mode can be used with the `receive` command to intelligently retreive and overwrite an existing local volume so that only the differences between local and archived volumes will be fetched from the archive and written to the local volume.
+This results in reduced network usage at the expense of some extra CPU usage on the local machine, and also uses less local disk space when snapshots are a factor (implies '--sparse-write`).

 `--dedup`, `-d`